DeepExtremes/cv-groups-minicubes/Readme.md

 julia cluster_cubes.jl
 ````

 When running the script, all dependencies will be installed automatically through `Pkg.instantiate`, just run the program with a recent Julia version.
-Currently the script assumes that the minicube registry is stored in the same folder as the script and it will write the groups into a `./results/` folder.
+Currently the script assumes that the minicubes registry is stored in the same folder as the script and it will write the groups into a `./output/` folder.

 You can download the registry with `get_registry.jl`.
 Please adjust the paths as necessary.